luetzel/sds011/README.md

 To re-enable laser diode and fan, press the start button.

 Furthermore, a discontinuos mode for sensor reading was implemented.
-The record button enables discontinuos sensor reading for 5 min and writes data into a CSV file (/home/pi/data.csv).
+The record button enables discontinuos sensor reading for 5 min and writes data each 30 seconds into a CSV file (/home/pi/data.csv).

-A live plot PM2.5/PM10 is presented in a mathplotlib window (see screenshot).
+During data recording, a live plot PM2.5/PM10 is presented in a mathplotlib window (see screenshot).

 ![Image](https://github.com/luetzel/sds011/blob/master/screenshot.png)